-The Graduate School states that "The student must submit a graduation application to the Graduate School no later than Friday of the second full week (the first full week for summer) of classes in the semester of the anticipated graduation date" (http://grad.uga.edu/index.php/current-students/policies-procedures/academics/applicationfor-graduation/).
+The Graduate School states that "An application for graduation must be filed with the Graduate School no later than Friday of the second full week (the first full week for summer) of classes in the semester of the anticipated graduation date" (http://grad.uga.edu/index.php/current-students/policies-procedures/academics/application-for-graduation/).
 An online application form is linked to the above URL.